Mambo! (album)

 Mambo! is the fifth studio album by Peruvian soprano Yma Sumac.
 It was released in 1954 by Capitol Records.
-Most of the tracks were composed by her husband Moisés Vivanco.
+The music accompaniment is by The Rico Mambo Orchestra, conducted by Billy May, who also wrote the arrangements.
+Many of the tracks on the album were composed by Sumac's husband, Moisés Vivanco.
+The rest were composed by Billy May, who co-composed one track with lead trumpet player Conrad Gozzo.